-Mr. Nugent's employment agreement provides that in the event of termination of the term of such agreement by Mr. Nugent for breach by the Company of a material provision of such agreement or failure of the Compensation Committee to adopt and implement the recommendations of management with respect to stock option grants, or by the Company prior to December 31, 2002 (otherwise than for "cause" as defined in Mr. Nugent's employment agreement or disability), Mr. Nugent would be entitled, at his election, to severance pursuant to the Executive Severance Policy (see "--Executive Severance Policy") (other than the six-month limit on lump sum payments provided for in the Executive Severance Policy, which six-month limit provision would not apply to Mr. Nugent) or continued payments of base salary through December 31, 2004 and continued participation in the Company's life insurance plan, which life insurance coverage is subject to a limit of two years, and medical plans subject to the terms of such plans through December 31, 2004 or until Mr. Nugent were covered by like plans of another company, continued Company-paid supplemental term life insurance and continued Company-paid supplemental disability insurance.
-Any such payments to Mr. Nugent (other than any lump sum payment to which he may be entitled under the Executive Severance Policy) would be reduced by any compensation earned by Mr. Nugent from other employment or consultancy during such period.
-In addition, the employment agreement with Mr. Nugent provides that if he remains employed by Products Corporation or its affiliates until age 62, then upon any subsequent retirement he will be entitled to a supplemental pension benefit in a sufficient amount so that his annual pension benefit from all qualified and non-qualified pension $% \left(1\right) =\left(1\right) \left(1$ plans of Products Corporation and its affiliates (expressed as a straight life annuity) equals \$500,000.
-If Mr. Nugent's employment were to terminate on or after September 30, 2000 and prior to September 30, 2001 then he would receive 11.1% of the amount otherwise payable pursuant to his employment agreement and thereafter an additional 11.1% would accrue as of each September 30th on which Mr. Nugent is still employed (but in no event more than would have been payable to Mr. Nugent under the foregoing provision had he retired at age 62).
-Mr. Nugent would not receive any supplemental pension benefit and would be required to reimburse the Company for any supplemental pension benefits received if he were to terminate his employment prior to January 1, 2003 other than for "good reason" (as defined in his employment agreement), or if he were to breach the agreement or be terminated by the Company for "cause" (as defined in his employment agreement).
+Mr. Nugent's employment agreement provided that in the event of termination of the term by Mr. Nugent for breach by the Company of a material provision or failure of the Compensation Committee to adopt and implement the recommendations of management with respect to stock option grants, or by the Company prior to December 31, 2002 (otherwise than for "cause" as defined in Mr. Nugent's employment agreement or disability), Mr. Nugent would be entitled, at his election, to severance pursuant to the Executive Severance Policy (see "Executive Severance Policy") (other than the six-month limit on lump sum payments provided for in the Executive Severance Policy, which six-month limit provision would not apply to Mr. Nugent) or continued payments of base salary through December 31, 2004 and continued participation in the Company's life insurance plan, which life insurance coverage is subject to a limit of two years, and medical plans subject to the terms of such plans through December 31, 2004 or until Mr. Nugent were covered by like plans of another company, continued Company-paid supplemental term life insurance and continued Company-paid supplemental disability insurance.